zqOuO/GWT/README.md

-# Breaking Memory Limits: Gradient Wavelet Transform Enhances LLMs Training
+# Gradient Compression via Frequency: Wavelet Subspaces Compact Optimizer States

 This repo contains the official pre-release version of GWT algorithm for the paper [Gradient Compression via Frequency:
 Wavelet Subspaces Compact Optimizer States](https://arxiv.org/abs/2501.07237), and is highly built upon the previous work proposed by [GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection](https://arxiv.org/abs/2403.03507) and the [Pytorch wavelet toolbox](https://github.com/v0lta/PyTorch-Wavelet-Toolbox).
 Currently, [ptwt](https://github.com/v0lta/PyTorch-Wavelet-Toolbox) does not support fp16 format computations, so we made some adjustments to this box named `ptwt1,pywt1`.